Simon Hanselmann

-Art career
+Early and personal life

+Hanselmann was born in 1981, in Launceston, Tasmania, where he was raised by his heroin-addicted mother alone.
+Despite their circumstances, Hanselmann declares his mother did "a really fucking amazing job" wherein she provided him with a "lot of toys and shit.
+Lots of books" and a safe home environment.
+A self-proclaimed "awkward nerd" Hanselmann grew up deeply interested in secondhand bookshops and comics.
+By age eight, Hanselmann began self-publishing his own booklets.

+By age 20, Hanselmann left home.
+In early 2008, he moved to mainland Australia, a year later he moved to London for two years.
+Currently, he is living in California with his wife and daughter.
+Hanselmann is gender fluid.

+Career

+Hanselmann's work is reflective of the people he has known and experiences he has had.
+He compares his work to the like of Todd Solondz, Peter Bagge, and The Simpsons.
+He recounts being inspired by the drawing styles of Paper Rad and Fort Thunder.
+His goal for his own creations is to create characters that feel like real people with room for growth.

 Hanselmann's Megg, Mogg, and Owl comics are currently published in 13 languages internationally.

 Although the title characters are a witch and a cat, like the popular 1970s children's book heroes Meg and Mog, "they are emphatically not the same".
 In Hanselmann's stories, the pair are "depressed drug users struggling with life", and are usually accompanied by two other regular characters, the uptight Owl and the highly volatile Werewolf Jones.
+Hanselmann's creation of these characters began in an accidental manner when he needed an fun outlet from his work on his graphic novel.

 Hanselmann's primary English-language publisher is Fantagraphics Books.
-He is currently living in California with his wife and daughter.

 In March 2020, he began serializing a pandemic-themed serial, Crisis Zone, on his Instagram.

 In October 2022, Megg, Mogg & Owl made their animated debut in the anthology film The Paloni Show!
 Halloween Special! for Hulu produced by Justin Roiland.
 The short is titled Megahex, Devil’s Night, and featured the voices of Emma Chamberlain as Megg, Macaulay Culkin as Mogg, Dave Foley as Owl, and Jon Glaser as Werewolf Jones.